cloudevents/spec/roadmap.md

 *0.2*

-* Create a reference implementation of at least two libraries or supporting tools.
+* Have at least 2 implementations of the specification that can demonstrate interoperability.
 * Changes to the spec to facilitate adoption.
 * HTTP protocol specification.
 * Draft documentation and developer guide.